awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 If AWS IoT is configured to write logs to CloudWatch, check those logs if connection errors occur when system components attempt to connect to AWS IoT\.

-For more information about AWS IoT Greengrass logging, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information about AWS IoT Greengrass logging, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.

 **Note**
 Logs for AWS IoT Greengrass Core software v1\.0 are stored under the `greengrass-root/var/log` directory\.

-## Troubleshooting Storage Issues<a name="troubleshooting-storage"></a>
+## Troubleshooting storage issues<a name="troubleshooting-storage"></a>

 When the local file storage is full, some components might start failing:
 + Local shadow updates do not occur\.
 + New AWS IoT Greengrass core MQTT server certificates cannot be downloaded locally\.
 + Deployments fail\.

 You should always be aware of the amount of free space available locally\.
-You can calculate free space based on the sizes of deployed Lambda functions, the logging configuration \(see [Troubleshooting with Logs](#troubleshooting-logs)\), and the number of shadows stored locally\.
+You can calculate free space based on the sizes of deployed Lambda functions, the logging configuration \(see [Troubleshooting with logs](#troubleshooting-logs)\), and the number of shadows stored locally\.

-## Troubleshooting Messages<a name="troubleshooting-messages"></a>
+## Troubleshooting messages<a name="troubleshooting-messages"></a>

 All messages sent locally in AWS IoT Greengrass are sent with QoS 0\.
 By default, AWS IoT Greengrass stores messages in an in\-memory queue\.
-Therefore, unprocessed messages are lost when the AWS IoT Greengrass core restarts \(for example, after a group deployment or device reboot\)\.
+Therefore, unprocessed messages are lost when the Greengrass core restarts; for example, after a group deployment or device reboot\.
 However, you can configure AWS IoT Greengrass \(v1\.6 or later\) to cache messages to the file system so they persist across core restarts\.
 You can also configure the queue size\.
 If you configure a queue size, make sure that it's greater than or equal to 262144 bytes \(256 KB\)\.
 Otherwise, AWS IoT Greengrass might not start properly\.
-For more information, see [MQTT Message Queue for Cloud Targets](gg-core.md#mqtt-message-queue)\.
+For more information, see [MQTT message queue for cloud targets](gg-core.md#mqtt-message-queue)\.

 **Note**
 When using the default in\-memory queue, we recommend that you deploy groups or restart the device when the service disruption is the lowest\.

 You can also configure the core to establish persistent sessions with AWS IoT\.
 This allows the core to receive messages sent from the AWS Cloud while the core is offline\.
-For more information, see [MQTT Persistent Sessions with AWS IoT](gg-core.md#mqtt-persistent-sessions)\.
+For more information, see [MQTT persistent sessions with AWS IoT Core](gg-core.md#mqtt-persistent-sessions)\.

-## Troubleshooting Shadow Synchronization Timeout Issues<a name="troubleshooting-shadow-sync"></a>
+## Troubleshooting shadow synchronization timeout issues<a name="troubleshooting-shadow-sync"></a>

 Significant delays in communication between a Greengrass core device and the cloud might cause shadow synchronization to fail because of a timeout\.
 In this case, you should see log entries similar to the following: